- 27.2–32.7 in

 Snow Geese are strong fliers, walkers, and swimmers (even capable of diving short distances when threatened).
 Their main activities are feeding and resting: they forage on foot and sleep while sitting, standing on one leg, or swimming.
 During migration and winter, they roost mainly at night and afloat.
 Snow Geese stay with the same mate for life, choosing an individual of the same color morph (white or “blue”) as the family members they grew up with.
 The female incubates the eggs and nestlings, spending 21 or more hours per day on the nest, while the male stands guard to defend females and nest sites against predators and other Snow Geese.
 The male may leave the female to defend the nest herself for extended periods.
 During the breeding season, eggs and nestlings are at risk from arctic and red foxes, Glaucous Gulls, Herring Gulls, Parasitic Jaegers, caribou, polar and black bears, gray wolves, Common Ravens, Long-tailed Jaegers, and Snowy Owls.
 Adults may be hunted by foxes, wolves, bears, Bald Eagles, or Golden Eagles, more so during nesting season than during migration and winter.

 Snow Goose numbers have grown rapidly since the mid-twentieth century, possibly because of warming conditions in their arctic breeding grounds.
 Populations in the eastern and western arctic have tripled since 1973, and the central arctic population has grown by a factor of 25.
 These birds can be found breeding in the far north of Canada and winter principally in the U.S. and Mexico.
 Snow Geese are federally protected migratory game birds, and their hunting is managed on a population-by-population basis.
+The species is not on the 2014 State of the Birds Watch List.
 Throughout much of the twentieth century management officials restricted hunting in the interest of conservation, but by the 1970s they switched to worrying about keeping goose numbers in check.
 In the late 1990s both Canada and the United States began to permit extra hunting to reduce Snow Goose populations.
 About 400,000 Snow Geese are now hunted annually in the U.S. and Canada.
 Because Snow Geese nest in remote areas, their breeding colonies have suffered little impact from humans.
 The geese themselves may degrade their own habitat by grubbing vigorously for food during the early breeding season, not only reducing their own breeding success but also compromising nesting shorebirds.
 Like many waterfowl, Snow Geese can suffer from lead poisoning when they ingest fallen lead shot while foraging.
-This problem can be reduced by switching to copper ammunition.
+This problem can be reduced by switching to steel shot or other non-toxic ammunition.

 - Mowbray, Thomas B., Fred Cooke and Barbara Ganter.
 2000.
 Snow Goose (Chen caerulescens).
 In The Birds of North America, No. 514 (A. Poole, Ed.).
 The Birds of North America Online, Ithaca, New York.